 Deciding on which home loan to take is usually a matter of choosing an interest rate.
-But, especially for those who have never financed a home before, there are many more things to decide on besides the rate.
-Sure, the rate is important, but you might be surprised at the array of loan choices available to you.
-One of the choices is simply deciding on which type of loan works best for you.
+But for those who have never financed a home before, there are many more things to decide on besides the rate.
+You might be surprised at the array of loan choices available to you, including short-term loans and long-term loan options.
+Deciding which type of loan works best for you is important.
 If you’re a veteran or otherwise eligible for a VA loan and want to come to the closing table with as little cash as possible, then a VA loan is hands-down an ideal option.
-For those not eligible for a VA loan and want to come to the table with very little cash, then an FHA loan might be right for you.
+For those not eligible for a VA loan and want to come to the table with low closing costs, then an FHA loan might be right for you.
 Buying in a rural area?
 Then USDA is the preferred choice.

 The type of loan you take can also be determined by whether or not you live in the property or rent it out.
 If it’s a rental property, then a VA, FHA or USDA loan won’t work.
 These three government-backed home loan programs are reserved for a primary residence, only.
 For an investment property loan, a conventional mortgage is the choice.
 A conventional loan is one where the lender assumes all the risk for issuing the mortgage.
 Even further outside the box is a ‘portfolio’ mortgage.
 A portfolio loan is one where the lender making the mortgage intends to keep the loan in-house, or in its ‘portfolio.’
 A portfolio loan typically addresses a niche market or borrower.